mdntuda/git-push-jenkins/README.md

 # git_push-maven_compile-copy_to_karaf
 When a developer pushs his code as a Maven project to the given git server.
 The code will be compiled by Maven on the git server and copied to a remote machine for the running Karaf instance.
 With the help of Jenkins as a CI/CD tool.

-<b>Assumption:</b> Ubuntu/Debian Server with Git server, Python 3, Jenkins successfully installed.
+<b>Assumption:</b> Ubuntu/Debian Server with Git server, Python 3 and its package dependecies with pip, Jenkins successfully installed.
 Communication between Server/Client is working.
 Developers work with Maven projects.

 <b>Hint:</b> The installation of Jenkins is described in the file ```Jenkins-Installation.md``` in this repository.